Trips to discover the real Seville

-Seville is a very happy city with bustling streets and very popular spaces to discover the most traditional Andalusia.
+Seville is a lively city, with lots of atmosphere in its streets and with very popular places that reveal the most traditional Andalusia.
 It is a city for strolling around or taking a horse-drawn carriage around the floral aromas of its gardens.
 You can also try a really pleasant route along the river.

 The photogenic Calle Betis stands out in the Triana neighbourhood.
 It is full of colours and terraces where you can have a drink and enjoy the views of the city’s monuments.
-The Paseo Colón is on the opposite side of the river and includes gastronomy, decoration and local fashion shops.
-The Callejón del Agua and the Calle Judería are must-visit streets in the Santa Cruz neighbourhood.
+The Paseo Colón is on the opposite bank of the river and features shops selling gastronomy, decoration and local fashion.
+When in the Santa Cruz neighbourhood, don't miss Callejón del Agua and Calle Judería.
 On these streets you will be surrounded by the pleasant scent of the flowers in the gardens of the area.

 The Triana bridge

-It is known because it connects the Triana neighbourhood with the centre of Seville.
+Its name comes from the fact that it links the Triana neighbourhood with the centre of Seville.
 Its real name is the Isabel II Bridge.
 With Calle Betis on one side and the Giralda on the other, this is one of the most popular postcard spots in the city.

 The typical plaza includes orange trees, flower beds, benches and small fountains.
 You can see this in the Santa Cruz quarter in the Doña Elvira and Santa Cruz plazas or the Patio de Banderas.
 The San Lorenzo Plaza has a different style with benches shaded by banana trees.
-The city has two unmissable large plazas: the Plaza de España and the Plaza de América.
+The city has two large squares which are essential for any visit: Plaza de España and Plaza de América.